-“Did you read this somewhere?” she says.
-“The ‘beautiful name’ thing?”
+“Did you read that somewhere?” she says, “the ‘beautiful name’ thing?”

 “How did you know?” he replies.

-He looks back at her.
-She gives him a slow wink to indicate she is joking with him.
+He looks at her.
+She gives him a slow wink to indicate that she is only joking with him.
 He puts on a shy smile that quickly turns into a warm grin.
 They lean, slightly closer, to each other.

-“Did you say you’re going to Strickham?” he asks her, now with confidence in his voice.
+“Did you say you’re going to Strickham?” he asks her, now with some confidence in his voice.

-“No wait … I’ll go and … check on your train,” he says.
-“You never know, you might have to wait a few minutes.” he taps his fingers, rapidly, on the steering-wheel.
+“No wait...
+I’ll go and... check on your train,” he says.
+“You never know, you might have to wait a few minutes.”
+He taps his fingers, rapidly, on the steering-wheel, nervously.
 “We could have a cup of coffee?”

-“Ok” she replies.
-He gets out of the car, and walks purposely towards the station platform leaving Sarah sitting in the passenger seat of the car.
-As he is just about to enter the platform-area, Simon sees a group of policemen, talking together, at the other side of the line, in the distance.
-He gets a bit anxious about their presence and decides not to draw attention to himself.
-He remains at the other side of the white wooden fence and doesn’t head onto the platform itself.
+“Ok,” she replies.
+He gets out of the car, and walks, purposely, towards the station-platform leaving Sarah sitting in the passenger-seat of the car.
+As he is just about to enter the platform-area, Simon sees a group of policemen, talking together, standing at the other side of the line, in the distance.
+He becomes anxious at their presence and decides not to draw attention to himself.
+He keeps well back, and doesn't hang around for long.